isar/hive/README.md

 Hive is a lightweight and blazing fast key/value store written in pure Dart.

-It is fun to use and stronly encrypted using AES-256.<br>
+It is fun to use and strongly encrypted using AES-256.<br>
 Read, write and delete operations only need a single disk access.

 **Hive is not ready for production yet**